rbowsley/lamplighthelp/source/25-2-0_Adding_items_to_the_Library.markdown

-# 25.2.0 Adding Items to the Library
+# 25.2.0 Library Module: Adding Items

 > Once you have set up your library categories, you can add items directly to it